Rose Reynolds

 Rose Alice Reynolds (born 21 February 1991) is a British actress and singer.
 She is most known for her roles as Sarah Durkin in Wasted, Betty Carkeek in Poldark and Alice in Once Upon a Time.
-Alongside these roles, she has also appeared in episodes of the BBC soap operas Doctors and EastEnders.
+Alongside these roles, she has also appeared in episodes of the BBC soap operas Doctors and EastEnders in 2014 and 2022 respectively.

 Early life

 Reynolds was born in Exeter, Devon where her family still resides.

 She graduated from the Guildhall School of Music and Drama in 2012.
 She has also studied performing arts at the Stage by Stage Academy in Exeter.

 Career

 Reynolds has spent many years of her acting career working in stage productions, which include Tiger Tail, Candide, Twelfth Night, and My Children!
 My Africa!.

 In 2013, Reynolds received a Commendation at the Ian Charleson Awards for her 2012 performance as Lavinia in Titus Andronicus at the Royal Shakespeare Company.
 A year later, Reynolds appeared in an episode of the BBC soap opera Doctors as Paula Abbot.

-In 2017, Reynolds portrayed both Alice and Tilly on the series Once Upon a Time.
+In 2017, Reynolds portrayed Alice and her cursed identity, Tilly, on the series Once Upon a Time.
 In 2022, she played Glenda Mitchell in an episode of the BBC soap opera EastEnders.